pablovegan/Economic-Planning/README.md

 - [ ] Api to communicate with the planning algorithm.
 - [ ] Add tests.
 - [ ] Improve readme.
-- [ ] Decide a good name for the package (PlanPy? —already taken apparently—, Almirant?
-Kubernetes already chosen...).
+- [ ] Decide a good name for the package (PlanPy? —already taken apparently—, Cybersyn?).
 - [ ] Save constraints dual values with `dual_value` attribute.

 ## Installation